dheerajram13/ddos-detection/README.md

 ```bash
 ping 10.0.x.x
 ```
- Hping cmds for creating DDOS traffic
-# Use any of the below cmd to
+ Use any of the below Hping cmd to create the DDOS traffic
 ```bash
 # icmp flood
 h1_2 hping3 -1 -V -d 120 -w 64 -p 80 --rand-source --flood 10.0.0.4